healthbadge/episimmer/tests/ReadMe.md

 1. Unit Tests : A unit test checks a small component in the simulator.
 2. Integration Tests : An integration test checks that components in the simulator operate with each other.

+To run all the tests, run the command below in the top directory /episimmer

+      python3 -m unittest discover -s tests